EmmanuelDemey/Gillespie59.github.io/_drafts/2015-08-06-google-appengine-setup.md

 Here is the description of these properties :
 - application : the ID of the application you have created on App Engine
 - version : the version of your application
-- runtime : The App Engine runtime needed for your application
+- runtime : the App Engine runtime needed for your application
-- app_version : The version of the runtime
+- app_version : the version of the runtime

 The first handler will define is for the REST API.
 We have to define two properties :
 - url